iota-community/Community-Governance/README.md

 ## General Information and history of the Tokens:

-With the launch of the Chrysalis Network, the community has been offered the option to decide if unclaimed tokens from the initial crowd sale and some network upgrades in 2017 in which users needed to claim their funds after the upgrade that have not been claimed until today, should be released into a status where the IOTA community takes control over those funds.
+The community has been offered the option to decide the further destiny of unclaimed tokens from the initial crowd sale and some network upgrades in 2017.
+Users needed to claim their funds in these early stages of the network.
+Those that have not been claimed until today could now be transferred into the control of the community.
 The node operators had two options with the launch of Chrysalis:

 - [ ] Choose to keep everything as it was before **(IOTA AS Fork)**